sitiporn/Reading-paper/README.md

      -  label smoothing to the intent classification loss Zhang et al. (2020a).

 ### Bug To fix

-   1. check simility value dim on feature of text
-        - compute sim value along last dim quite correct(along feature axis)
-        - (batch_size,seq_len,embedding_size) -> cosine sim -> (batch_size, seq_len)
-        - norm and without norm dont affect to sim value
-   2. feed pos and negative pair to proof encoder from Pretrain models
+   1. feed pos and negative pair to proof encoder from Pretrain models
         - exploit encoder could not be able to encode well as pos pair quite high and neg pair quite higher even traing till 30 ephocs
-   3. check gradient of each layer of encoder if loss not decrease
+   2. check gradient of each layer of encoder if loss not decrease
-   4. check J1 : Supervised contrasive loss
+   3. check J1 : Supervised contrasive loss
-   5. check J2 : Predict probabilty looss
+   4. check J2 : Predict probabilty looss

+### Bug report
+   [x] use [CLS] to represent the whole seq and calculate sim without normalize vectors
+      - the sim same sen around 0.9 and diff 0.7
+      - the sentence from the same class and different class encode the sim value 0.9 and 0.7 which is not much different

 ## Using Tensorboard on Remote Server container